 In 2018, DoorDash raised funding worth $535 million under the stewardship of Softbank Group, with existing investors GIC, Welcome Trust, and Sequoia Capital taking part.
 GIC’s Jeremy Kranz and Softbank’s Jeffery Housenbold joined DoorDash’s board of directors.

 With that funding, DoorDash raised $971.8 million and was valued at $1.4 billion.
-Another round of fundraising worth $250 million followed in August, valuing the company at $4 billion.
+Another fundraising round worth $250 million followed in August, valuing the company at $4 billion.

-DoorDash has helped feed millions of starving people who either aren’t into cooking but are starving and can’t wait or those who find cooking laborious.
-It currently operates in over 600 cities all over the United States, Australia, and Canada, as well as in 56 markets.
+DoorDash has helped feed millions of starving people who aren’t into cooking but are starving and can’t wait or those who find cooking laborious.
+It currently operates in over 600 cities all over the United States, Australia, Canada, and in 56 markets.
 The Door Dash logo is recognized by millions across the country.